milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 - how the models performed and the final results 🏆
 - the frustrations experienced and lessons learnt 😤

 and much more.
-Similar to the way the [Kaggle-Depressed_Machine_Learning competition repository](https://github.com/milkbottledude/Kaggle-Depressed_Machine_Learning) is formatted, another competition repository of mine you can check out.
+Similar to the way [Kaggle-Depressed_Machine_Learning](https://github.com/milkbottledude/Kaggle-Depressed_Machine_Learning) is formatted, another competition repository of mine you can check out.

 Once again, feel free to skip to any chapters or versions that interest you.
 Its a long report, and its perfectly understandable if you want to skim and gloss over certain portions 😊.